 Tags: bugs, Chrome, trick

-- chrome does not remember password
+- get chrome to not remember user name

-- google chrome save username
+- google chrome stopped remembering passwords

 - How to Change and Use Timezone (Tzutil) in Windows 7